Oswestry council to discuss flying more flags outside headquarters - including Pride and Union flags

 However, because of the criticism received, especially on social media, Councillor Duncan Borrowman brought forward a motion asking the town clerk to produce a report that includes the cost for additional flagpoles.

-Meanwhile, there will be three flagpoles at the front of the park – one to fly the Union flag, one the Shropshire flag, and the other to fly one of the other flags.
+Meanwhile, there would be three flagpoles at the front of the park – one to fly the Union flag, one the Shropshire flag, and the other to fly one of the other flags.

 “A lot of people have raised concerns, and there’s been an awful lot on social media about the Union flag being taken down to put the Pride flag up,” said Cllr Borrowman.